-If a significant impact is deemed likely, then a Species Impact Statement (SIS) comprising extensive study into all threatened species (not only those significantly impacted) would be required; in addition it is likely that preparation of a biodiversity offset strategy would be required utilising the Biodiversity Assessment Methodology (BAM) to determine offsets.
+If a significant impact is deemed likely, then a Species Impact Statement (SIS) comprising extensive study into all threatened species (not only those significantly impacted) would be required; in addition, it is likely that preparation of a biodiversity offset strategy would be required utilising the Biodiversity Assessment Methodology (BAM) to determine offsets.

 2. Public authorities operating under Part 5 of the EP&A Act may choose to opt in to the Biodiversity Offset Scheme (BOS) and BAM.
-If this were desired, a Biodiversity Development Assessment Report (BDAR) under the BC Act would need to be prepared.
-The BDAR would outline avoidance and mitigation measures as well as offset requirements for all vegetation clearing regardless of whether significant impacts on threatened biodiversity were likely to occur.
-Project approval would then require offsetting as per the requirements of the BDAR or to a lesser degree as agreed upon after consultation with the Minister administering the BC Act.
+This would require preparation of a Biodiversity Development Assessment Report (BDAR) under the BC Act.
+The BDAR would outline avoidance and mitigation measures as well as offset requirements for all vegetation clearing, regardless of whether significant impacts on threatened biodiversity were likely to occur.
+Project approval would then require offsetting as per the requirements of the BDAR or, to a lesser degree, as agreed upon after consultation with the Minister administering the BC Act.

-This assessment considers the likelihood of the Project triggering a significant impact for an REF under the first assessment pathway.
+This assessment considers the likelihood of proposed works triggering a significant impact for a REF under the first assessment pathway.